Fort Gibraltar

 Fort Gibraltar was founded in 1809 by Alexander Macdonell of Greenfield of the North West Company in present-day Manitoba, Canada.
 It was located at the confluence of the Red and Assiniboine rivers in or near the area now known as The Forks in the city of Winnipeg.
 Fort Gibraltar was renamed Fort Garry after the merger of North West Company and the Hudson's Bay Company in 1821, and became Upper Fort Garry in 1835.

+Early history

+Fort Gibraltar was established by the North West Company in 1809 at the confluence of the Red and Assiniboine rivers, in what is now The Forks in Winnipeg.
+For thousands of years before the arrival of Europeans, the site had been an important gathering place for Indigenous peoples because it connected major waterways used for travel, trade and communication.